wdporter/acim/text/1-the-meaning-of-miracles/ii-revelation-time-and-miracles/index.md

 ---

-3.&emsp;Awe should be reserved for revelation, to which it is perfectly and correctly applicable.
+3. Awe should be reserved for revelation, to which it is perfectly and correctly applicable.
 ²It is not appropriate for miracles because a state of awe is worshipful, implying that one of a lesser order stands before his Creator.
 ³You are a perfect creation, and should experience awe only in the Presence of the Creator of perfection.
 ⁴The miracle is therefore a sign of love among equals.